ComplicatedPhenomenon/Fortran_Takeoff/modern_fotran/concepts.md

 x(1:100)       = y(1:100)
 y(1:100)       = scratch(1:100)
 ```
-private arrat scratch not accessible from outside of the module.
+The private array `scratch`  is not accessible from outside of the module.

 Keywords private and public can stand alone, or be an attribute